theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 #### Docker

-The recommended way to compile Scratch 3DS is with Docker.
+The recommended way to compile Scratch Everywhere! is with Docker.
 To compile with Docker all you need installed is Docker and Buildx.

 To compile for the 3DS run `docker build -f docker/Dockerfile.3ds --target exporter -o . .`.